ucdavis/FairMLCourse/Quiz0.md

 which will be in-class (weekly in the disucssion section, and also in lecture on the last day of class).

+This particular quiz is meant to be extremely easy.
+Its main purposes are (a) to acquaint you with using OMSI and (b) to make sure you have basic skills in R.

 **Make SURE to read the instructions carefully.**

 ## Instructions